 The list doesn’t mean these are the best-performing stocks, or that other stocks are bad.
 It just means these are the only stocks that meet the strict criteria discussed below.

 Are shorter-term trades more your thing?
-Trades lasting a few days to a few weeks, capturing 10%-30% profits at a time in high momentum stocks.
+Trades lasting a few days to a few weeks, capturing 10%-30% profits at a time in high-momentum stocks.
 Check out the Complete Method Stock Swing Trading Course.

 Criteria for Finding Stocks to Buy for a Long-Term Hold